Jbleezy/BO2-Reimagined/README.md

 ### Avogadro
 * Drops a random powerup when killed
+* Increased player damage from 90 to 100
 * Decreased minimum distance away from players to be able to attack
 * Respawns on the same round if exited due to being too far away from players (normally respawns on the next round)